48

 Problem & solution

-You already run Ingress in production, but want Gateway API's richer routing and annotation-free portability.
+You already run ingress-nginx in production fronting Google's Online Boutique (frontend, cartservice, checkoutservice), but want Gateway API's richer routing and annotation-free portability.
 Rewriting every Ingress by hand is slow and risky.
 You need a mechanical mapping and a safe, reversible cutover that keeps traffic flowing the whole time.

 Solution: Convert existing Ingress objects to Gateway + HTTPRoute with ingress2gateway, run both stacks in parallel behind DNS, validate the new path, then shift traffic and retire Ingress.